PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/search/search-listing.md

  ## Bulk actions

-Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected feature values (using the checkboxes).
+Clicking on the _Bulk actions_ button allows users to perform bulk actions for selected aliases (using the checkboxes).
 A user can:

 - Select all/Unselect all: this button will select/unselect all the checkboxes at the beginning of each row of the listing.
 - Enable selection.
 Enables the selected alias, changes the status to green check mark.
 If no alias is selected when pressing "enable selection" the message is shown: "You must select at least one item to perform a bulk action."
 If an alias is selected, and "enable" is pressed, the message is shown: "The status has been successfully updated." and check mark is changed to a green one.